eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/index.md

 # Prepare Your Development Environment

-In EOSIO, a local development environment is a local machine that satisfies the system requirements where you install the Antelope software with the related dependencies.
+In Antelope, a local development environment is a local machine that satisfies the system requirements where you install the Antelope software with the related dependencies.
 Therefore, you can run a local blockchain instance and deploy smart contracts.
 The local blockchain instance run `nodeos`.

 Before you begin, check your [System Requirements](05_system_requirements.md).